lossanna/RestoreNet/data/data-wrangling-intermediate/README_intermediate-data.md

 - Columns: `CodeOriginal`, `Name`, `Native`, `Lifeform`.

 #### `01a_output-species5.1_location-dependent.csv`
 - List of codes for location-dependent species in `subplot` data.
-Site, duration, and lifeform information is already filled out for the codes that were missing from the master species list (had been manually input into `edited-species1.csv`).
+First part is from master species list, and is missing site, duration, and lifeform information.
+Second part is from codes in the `subplot` data missing from the master species list.
+Site, duration, and lifeform information is already filled out for these (had been manually input into `edited-species1.csv`).
-- Site, duration, and lifeform information is not yet entered for codes that were included in the master species list.
+- `output-species5.1.csv` is used as a skeleton to fill in the missing information for the species in the master list.
 - Columns: `CodeOriginal`, `Name`, `Native`, `Region`, `Site` (partially filled out), `Duration` (partially filled out), `Lifeform` (partially filled out).

 #### `01a_output-species5.2_location-dependent_xlsx_sites`